jags111/ComfyUI_Jags_VectorMagic/README.md

 <img src = "images/2023-12-03_23-02-42.png"  width = "50%" > </br>

 You can see more examples of the workflow and proper selection of models for each type of segmentation masks in the <a href = "https://github.com/jags111/ComfyUI_Jags_VectorMagic/wiki">*VECTOR MAGIC WIKI* </a></br>

+# Jags-Clipseg Nodes
+CLIPSeg adds a minimal decoder on top of a frozen CLIP model for zero- and one-shot image segmentation.
+The CLIPSeg node generates a binary mask for a given input image and text prompt.

+**Inputs:**

+- image: A torch.Tensor representing the input image.
+- text: A string representing the text prompt.
+- blur: A float value to control the amount of Gaussian blur applied to the mask.
+- threshold: A float value to control the threshold for creating the binary mask.
+- dilation_factor: A float value to control the dilation of the binary mask.

+**Outputs:**

+- tensor_bw: A torch.Tensor representing the binary mask.
+- image_out_hm: A torch.Tensor representing the heatmap overlay on the input image.
+- image_out_bw: A torch.Tensor representing the binary mask overlay on the input image.

+### JagsCombineSegMasks
+The CombineSegMasks node combines two or optionally three masks into a single mask to improve masking of different areas.

+**Inputs:**

+- image: A torch.Tensor representing the input image.
+- mask1: A torch.Tensor representing the first mask.
+- mask2: A torch.Tensor representing the second mask.
+- mask3 (optional): A torch.Tensor representing the third mask.
+Defaults to None.

+**Outputs:**

+- combined_mask: A torch.Tensor representing the combined mask.
+- image_out_hm: A torch.Tensor representing the heatmap overlay of the combined mask on the input image.
+- image_out_bw: A torch.Tensor representing the binary mask overlay of the combined mask on the input image.

 ### Example Work flow
 # x-y tiling K sampler and circular VAE modes for tileable images- workflow using SDXL
 <img src = "images/JagsvectorworkSDXL_tiledsampler_explore001.png"  width = "50%" ><br>